 Travelex offers particular benefits for families with children.
 As long as they are traveling with an adult who is covered under the plan, all children under age 17 are automatically protected at no additional cost — no matter how many kids you have.
 Just list all of the children on the application, and they’re automatically covered.
 Compared to other companies, Travelex can offer significant savings for families traveling with kids.

-The company also offers other services that can be helpful to travellers.
+The company also offers other services that can be helpful to travelers.
 In partnership with Fastport Passport, Travelex provides its customers with Expedited Passport Service and International Driving Permit.
 With the Expedited Passport Service, customers can obtain a passport in as little as 24 hours, as long as they have confirmed travel dates and have all the right documentation.
 For those looking to rent a car overseas, the International Driving Permit feature translates a U.S. driver’s license into a permit allowing you to rent a car and drive in over 150 countries.

 Travelex Insurance Services has over 55 years in business and is a member of the US Travel Insurance Association.